M0Tarkus/notes/Notes/Video games.md

 like some sort of a drug to keep myself hypnotized a little bit. completely useless

 It's as simple as.
 No video games this winter.
 Completely doable.

+doable but should i do it tho ?

+I'm allowed video games, 2 hrs every friday. that's it